The benefits of eRefunds include:

 - Free - there is no charge for eRefunds

-Old Dominion University is now offering electronic refunds (eRefunds) for all refunds.
+Old Dominion University is now offering electronic refunds (eRefunds) for current term refunds.
 It's fast, easy and the best way to get your money delivered directly to you.
-The optional program, which was launched in the Fall of 2011, provides all students with the most direct and easiest way to receive their refund *.
+The optional program provides all students with the most direct and easiest way to receive their current term refund *.

 * If you have a past due balance, your refund may be delayed (paper checks and eRefunds).